google/sbom-conformance/README.md

 name: `google`

-The Google SBOM Style Guide is similar to the SPDX requirements with a few additional restriction.
+The Google SBOM Style Guide is similar to the SPDX requirements with a few additional restrictions for SBOMs authored by Google.

 #### Document Name